Cut yourself some slack.

 • Give herself a long rope and cut herself some slack.

-‘I am OK’, is the start of adopting a growth mindset.
+‘I am OK’, is the start of adopting a growth mindset and being self-compassionate and self-kind.
 The place where we know that we are not ‘yet’ there but we will get there.
 In this way it best suits who we are and wish to be, at our own pace, in our own unique ways.

 If you wish to read more about the inner critic check: